kodamok/CourseNotes/01_BasicDigitalLiteracy/12_FinalDay.md

-# Points covered in this module
+# Points covered in the Basic Digital Literacy module

 ## bash
 * What is bash?